supervisely-ecosystem/ui-widgets-demos/028_grid/README.md

 ### columns

-Determine gap between Widgets on Flexbox.
+Number of columns on Grid.

 **type:** `int`